to place it on page-->

 If you plan to confine your puppy or dog while you work, you might want to consider what would happen if they must relieve themselves before you return.

-They are scented to encourage use and have a plastic backing to prevent accidents from seeping through.
+They are scented to encourage use and have a plastic backing to prevent accidental seepage.

-You can purchase durable washable pads or paper disposable ones.
-While the disposable ones look as though they would be the easiest to use, many puppies find that they prefer to shred them than urinate on them.
+You can purchase durable, washable pads or disposable paper pads.
+While the disposable ones look like the easiest to use, many puppies prefer to shred them rather than urinate on them.

 While cleaning supplies are fresh on our mind, don’t forget keeping that tiny fur ball clean as well.
 We'll let you forgo the curlers, (at least for now!)
 No, really I've never met anyone who wanted their Shih Tzu coat to be curly!